An American Tail: The Mystery of the Night Monster: Production

-Like the previous direct-to-video sequel, this film was directed by Larry Latham, except it was animated by another overseas company Tama Productions as Universal would end production of An American Tail film series after completing this film.
-Most of the previous actors reprise their roles for the franchise’s original characters, except Erica Yohn as she retired from acting after casting for Mama Mousekewitz in The Treasure of Manhattan Island, which was her last film role.
-Jane Singer was chosen to take over Yohn’s role for the character in this film.
-While omitting the previous sequel’s characters from this film without public explanation, new characters and voices are introduced.
-Susan Boyd was chosen to voice for Nellie Brie, as Boyd previously cast as Daisy in Rover Dangerfield and lip-synced for Cameron Diaz as Tina Carlyle‘s singing voice in The Mask.
-Robert Hays, the known actor for Airplane!, was chosen to voice for Reed Daley.
+Like the previous direct-to-video sequel, this film was directed by Larry Latham, except it was animated by another overseas company Tama Productions as Universal would end production of An American Tail film series after completing this film as they would then work on direct-to-video sequels based on Balto while continuously working on The Land Before Time sequels.
+Most of the previous actors reprise their roles for the franchise's original characters, except Erica Yohn as she retired from acting after casting for Mama Mousekewitz in The Treasure of Manhattan Island, which was her last film role.
+Jane Singer was chosen to take over Yohn's role for the character in this film.
+Following the changes on basic storyline focuses for this film, new characters and voices are introduced.
+Susan Boyd was chosen to voice for Nellie Brie, as Boyd had previously been cast as Daisy in Rover Dangerfield and lip-synced for Cameron Diaz as Tina Carlyle's singing voice in The Mask.
+Robert Hays, the actor known for playing Ted Striker in Airplane! and for voicing Tony Stark in the 1990's Iron Man animated series, was chosen to voice for Reed Daley.
 The villains are voiced by Candi Milo (Madame Mousey), Jeff Bennett (Slug), and John Mariano (Twitch), who are all well known voice actors in the animation industry.
+Sherman Howard was the only returning actor who voiced one of the additional characters in the previous sequel (McBrusque), but instead he voiced a minor character (Haggis).

-This film was originally scheduled to be released in June 1999, but was put on hold for over a year as it would not reach the markets until after releasing The Treasure of Manhattan Island first, which got delayed until the beginning of the 21st century for posthumous reasons.
+This film was originally scheduled to be released in June 1999, but was put on hold for over a year as it would not reach the markets until after The Treasure of Manhattan Island was released first, which was delayed until the beginning of the 21st century.